Must-have Mac apps

 Install checklist

-- Rectangle — set half/maximize hotkeys.
+- Rectangle — half/maximize hotkeys.

-- Raycast — own the launch chord; turn on clipboard history.
+- Raycast — launch chord; clipboard history.

 Skip Magnet, Moom, BetterTouchTool, and Alfred on day one unless a weekly pain remains.
 Start here; add specialists later.